SOMETIMES doctors can be faced with the difficult situation of a patient making romantic advances.

 “You must not pursue a sexual or improper emotional relationship with a current patient… If a patient pursues a sexual or improper emotional relationship with you, you should treat them politely and considerately and try to re-establish a professional boundary.
 If trust has broken down and you find it necessary to end the professional relationship, you must follow the guidance in Ending your professional relationship with a patient."

-The GMC states explicitly that doctors must not pursue a sexual or improper emotional relationship with a current patient – but what about pursuing a relationship with a former patient?
+The guidance is explicit on relationships with a current patient – but what about pursuing a relationship with a former patient?
 The advice here is that it depends on individual circumstances, including how long has passed since the doctor-patient relationship ended, how long the professional relationship lasted and the nature of the professional relationship.

 The guidance states that “the more recently a professional relationship with a patient ended, the less likely it is that beginning a personal relationship with that patient would be appropriate”.